NHSDigital/software-engineering-quality-framework/practices/actions-best-practices.md

 - *Lack of Maintenance*: Some third-party actions may not be actively maintained, leaving them vulnerable to security issues or compatibility problems with newer GitHub Actions features.
 - *Excessive Permissions*: Third-party actions may request more permissions than necessary, potentially exposing sensitive data or allowing unauthorized access to your repository.

 To mitigate these risks, all actions must be pinned to specific commit SHAs, reviewed before adoption, and sourced only from trusted publishers.
+Teams must minimise use of third-party actions and should expect the permitted set of actions to be restricted over time.

 ### Pin All Actions to a Commit SHA